nadilas/godaddy-oc-updater/README.md

 # Godaddy-oc-updater

-A kubeless package to update the IP address in A records of a godaddy.com managed domain.
+A package to update the IP address in A records of a godaddy.com managed domain.

 ## Environment variables
 #### Required